getodk/docs/odkx-src/getting-started-2-architect.rst

 At this point, we have added the new field to the data table, but have not yet updated the initial set of *Geotagger* locations with values for that field.

 Return to your :file:`Application Designer` directory.
-Recall that when an ODK Tables application first starts up, it reads the :file:`assets/tables.init` file.
+Recall that when an ODK-X Tables application first starts up, it reads the :file:`assets/tables.init` file.
 That file identifies CSV files within :file:`config/assets/csv` that should be imported into the data tables upon first start-up.
-Read more about importing data into a table from a CSV in the :ref:`ODK Tables guide <tables-managing-import-data>`.
+Read more about importing data into a table from a CSV in the :ref:`ODK-X Tables guide <tables-managing-import-data>`.

 In this example application, the file being imported is :file:`config/assets/csv/geotagger.updated.csv`.
 If we wanted to, we could edit this file, add a column for the new data field (:th:`Direction`), and supply values for this field for all of the data rows that form the initial set of *Geotagger* locations.

-Alternatively, we can return to the device and use the CSV export functionality within ODK Tables to export the CSV file (into :file:`/sdcard/opendatakit/default/output/csv`).
+Alternatively, we can return to the device and use the CSV export functionality within ODK-X Tables to export the CSV file (into :file:`/sdcard/opendatakit/default/output/csv`).
 Then pull it off the device and overwrite the CSV file under the Application Designer at :file:`app/config/assets/csv/geotagger.updated.csv`.
 Finally, open that file and fill in values for the :th:`Direction` column.

 .. warning::